Saturday, July 08, 2006

 So, the next time you hear Apologists crying and whining about "cutting and running" based on demands by those in the Real World who ask for accountability from this Administration in the form of an exit strategy on Iraq, or clarity of the mission in Iraq, or why there wasn't more diplomacy attempted prior to the actual start of the war in Iraq, maybe you can remind them that we really all SHOULD be in agreement.

-"I cannot support a failed foreign policy.
+Members of their own party, hypocrites though they may be, are seemingly in agreement.
+Let's look at what some Republicans have said: "I cannot support a failed foreign policy.
 History teaches us that it is often easier to make war than peace.
 This administration is just learning that lesson right now.
 The President began this mission with very vague objectives and lots of unanswered questions.
 A month later, these questions are still unanswered.
 There are no clarified rules of engagement.
 There is no timetable.
 There is no legitimate definition of victory.
 There is no contingency plan for mission creep.
 There is no clear funding program.
 There is no agenda to bolster our overextended military.
 There is no explanation defining what vital national interests are at stake.
 There was no strategic plan for war when the President started this thing, and there still is no plan today"

 -FORMER Representative Tom Delay (R-TX)